ztrhgf/Powershell_CICD_repository/README.md

   - one global Powershell profile to unify repository administrators experience
 - **fully automated code validation, formatting and content distribution**
   - using GIT hooks, Powershell scripts, GPO and VSC editor
-  - automation is not applicable to code writing :)
 - Written by Windows administrator for Windows administrators i.e.
   - **easy to use**
     - fully managed from Visual Studio Code editor